fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 # Should execute tv_stoprecord on before map change? (this is required to prevent crash when you using sourceTV in your server.)
 ShouldStopSourceTvRecording = false

+# You can choose map config execution type from below.
+# - ExactMatch | Only executes configs that names are fully matches with ignore case (e.g. de_dust2 will executes only de_dust2.cfg)
+# - StartWithMach | Only executes configs that names are start with map name with ignore case (e.g. de_dust2 will executes de_.cfg, de_dust.cfg, de_dust2.cfg)
+# - PartialMatch | Executes all configs that matches partially with ignore case (e.g. de_dust2 will executes de_.cfg, dust.cfg, 2.cfg)
+MapConfigExecutionType = "ExactMatch"

+# Relative path from game/csgo/cfg/ directory (e.g. if config directory located in game/csgo/cfg/MapChooserSharp/maps/, then put MapChooserSharp/maps/)
+MapConfigDirectoryPath = "MapChooserSharp/maps/"

+# Relative path from game/csgo/cfg/ directory (e.g. if config directory located in game/csgo/cfg/MapChooserSharp/groups/, then put MapChooserSharp/groups/)
+GroupConfigDirectoryPath = "MapChooserSharp/groups/"
 ```

 ### FallbackMaxExtends